furritos/flask-simple-crypt/README.md

 * The password is expanded to two 256 bit keys using PBKDF2 with a 256 bit random salt, SHA256, and 25,000 iterations.

 * An encrypted messages starts with a 5 byte header (**fsc** in ASCII followed by two bytes containing version data).

+* On top of the above mentioned encryption, the result is then base64 encoded for ease of use with databases.

 * Built against Release 4.1 of `simple-crypt`.